 - 2 tbsp ginger garlic paste

 - 1 tbsp coriander powder

 - 1 tbsp garam masala powder

-Add ginger and garlic paste and stir till the raw smell disappears.
+Add ginger and garlic paste and stir till the raw smell disappears from it.

-Then add the diced mutton and fry till the mutton pieces turn golden brown in color.
+Then add the mutton pieces and fry till the mutton pieces turn golden brown in color.

 Signing off until next time,